GundamD/buzzebees_sdk_doc_poc/docs/readme/CampaignHandling_GUIDE.md

 # Campaign Handling & Validation Guide

-This comprehensive guide covers campaign redemption validation flow and error handling patterns for the Buzzebees SDK.
-It extends the **CampaignUseCase** with production-grade validation logic based on real application business rules.
+This guide covers campaign redemption validation flow and error handling patterns for the Buzzebees SDK.

 ---

 ## Overview

-The campaign handling system implements a robust **validation process** following the standard flow: **call detail → validate readyToUse status → if ready → call redeem, else show alert or disable button**.
-This validation flow ensures data integrity, prevents fraudulent activities, and provides clear user feedback for all campaign states and error conditions.
+The campaign handling system implements a validation process following the standard flow: **call detail → handle readyToUse status → if ready → call redeem, else show appropriate UI**.
+This validation flow ensures data integrity and provides clear user feedback for all campaign states.

-**New SDK Enhancement**: Starting from the updated SDK version, `getCampaignDetail()` automatically calculates and includes a `readyToUse` status object that pre-validates campaign conditions.
-This eliminates the need for complex client-side validation logic while maintaining all validation functionality.
+**SDK Enhancement**: The `getCampaignDetail()` method automatically calculates and includes a `readyToUse` status object that validates campaign conditions.
+This eliminates the need for complex client-side validation logic.

-**Key Purpose**: Show developers how to properly implement the campaign detail validation flow that matches production Buzzebees application behavior.

 ### Standard Campaign Flow

-The recommended implementation follows this sequence:
+All implementations should follow this sequence:

 1. **Call `getCampaignDetail()`** - Get campaign information from server
-2. **Check `readyToUse` status** - SDK automatically validates all business rules and user eligibility
+2. **Check `readyToUse` status** - SDK automatically validates business rules
 3. **Handle readyToUse result**:
    - ✅ **`isReadyToUse = true`** → Enable redeem button → Call `redeem()` when clicked
-   - ❌ **`isReadyToUse = false`** → Show appropriate alert based on `message` and `code` or disable redeem button
+   - ❌ **`isReadyToUse = false`** → Show appropriate UI based on `message` and `code`

 ### SDK-Calculated ReadyToUse

-The `readyToUse` field in `CampaignDetails` is automatically calculated by the SDK and includes:
+The `readyToUse` field in `CampaignDetails` is automatically calculated by the SDK:

 ```kotlin
 data class ReadyToUse(